-This stunning peach galette is stupid-easy to make.
+This stunning peach galette is stupid-easy to make and incredibly delicious.
 It’s my favorite way to showcase succulent summer peaches.
 You can use my simple three-ingredient pie dough recipe for the crust or opt for store-bought pie dough to get this luscious dessert on the table in under an hour.

 What is a galette?